skip to main |

 We miss you Goose.
 You thrilled us, made us laugh & died too young.
 Sorry that you didn't get a shot at playing either sport at the University of Arkansas.

-more versatility, like Goose had in two sports, in one sport-football.
+On a semi-related note, Virgil misses the days when there was more versatility, like Goose had in two sports, in one sport-football.
 When players went both ways, they were smaller, faster, and healthier.
 If kids are going to emulate athletes, better that they not have force fed behemoths as models.

 On another semi-related note, Virgil highly recommends the Negro Leagues Baseball Museum in Kansas City and the contiguous American Jazz Museum.